schwartzlab-methods/NEST/README.md

 ### Make the system recognize 'nest' command to run the model:

-Download the NEST repository at your desired location and change your current directory to NEST.
+Download the NEST repository at your desired location and change your current working directory to NEST.
 Make the bash script 'nest' executable by executing following command:
 ````
 chmod +x nest
 ````